Introducing the Galleri multi-cancer early detection test

 Provide your sample

-The trained technician that draws your blood sample will ship the kit back to the GRAIL lab.
+Bring your test kit and Test Requisition Form (TRF) with you to the appointment.
+A trained technician will draw your blood sample and ship the kit to the GRAIL lab.

 Illustrated graphic of a black man sitting in a blue armchair and reviewing test results on a tablet